-- xii.
-Where mosquito buffer zones are proposed between the development and mosquito habitat as a strategy to reduce mosquito impacts, the following design features must be incorporated: - · Provision of adequate width as supported by the "mosquito impact assessment". - Free of dense vegetation or other structures which facilitate mosquito dispersal and provides harbourage for resting adult mosquitoes. - Free of structures or features (e.g. waterbodies) that have the potential to act as mosquito breeding sites. - Do not contain any type of dwelling or any part such as verandas or garages. - Vegetation that is easily maintained. - · Incorporate roadways, bike and footpaths or other suitable open areas. - Width calculated to the edge of the allotment.
+- xvi.
+Where mosquito buffer zones are proposed between the development and mosquito habitat as a strategy to reduce mosquito impacts, the following design features must be incorporated: - Provision of adequate width as supported by the "mosquito impact assessment". - Free of vegetation or other structures which facilitate mosquito dispersal and provides harbourage for resting adult mosquitoes. - Free of structures or features that have the potential to act as mosquito breeding sites. - Do not contain any type of dwelling or any part such as verandas. - Easily maintained. - Incorporate roadways, bike and footpaths or other suitable open areas. - Width calculated to the edge of the allotment.
 In some circumstances, a portion of the buffer may include privately owned land in developments facing constraints regarding the effective implementation of a suitable buffer.
 In such situations it is important the property owner clearly understand the restrictions on the use of this area.
 Such information must therefore be made available on a planning certificate under Section 10.7 of the Environmental Planning and Assessment Act 1979 and restriction placed on affected lots under the Conveyancing Act 1919.

-"Buffer zones" that are free of substantial vegetation can assist in reducing the movement of some mosquitoes (e.g. Verrallina funerea) from wetlands into residential areas.
+of some mosquitoes (e.g. Verrallina funerea) from wetlands into residential areas.
 The placement of vegetation or built structures within the nominated buffer zones may facilitate the movement of mosquitoes into residential areas.